monopole/mdrip/README.md

 has bash code blocks that write, compile and run a Go program.

-The tool accepts a label argument and any number of file name arguments then extracts all blocks with that label from those files.
+The tool accepts a label argument and any number of file name arguments then extracts all blocks with that label from those files, retaining the block order.

+A _script_ is a sequence of code blocks.
 If a block has multiple labels, it can be incorporated into multiple scripts.
 If a block has no label, it's ignored.
 The number of scripts that can be extracted from a set of markdown files equals the number of unique labels.

 A block with a label like `@init` might merely define a few env variables.
 It might have a second label like `@lesson1` that also